-Over the course of my interviews, I spoke with POWs who had been incarcerated by the Germans for only two weeks all the way to men who had been imprisoned and repeatedly tortured by the brutal Japanese for upwards of forty-two months-in the most dehumanizing fashions possible, every day.
+Over the course of my interviews, I spoke with POWs who had been incarcerated by the Germans for just two weeks all the way to men who had been imprisoned and repeatedly tortured by the brutal Japanese for more than of 42 months —-in the most dehumanizing fashions possible, every day.

 I quickly discovered that how gravely these brave men and women suffered, or in some cases, did not suffer, as the result of their incarcerations, had absolutely nothing to do with the lengths or the severities of their stays.
 No. How greatly they did or did not suffer had to do with one thing and one thing only: whether they had entered into their incarcerations with some sort of belief in a greater spiritual Being or not.

-As a result, there is a chance that they may even decide to commemorate what they have been through by deciding to buy pow flags for sale, as well as a suitable flagpole, so they can fly this flag in remembrance of those who have survived, as well as those who unfortunately lost their lives due to this brutality.
+As a result, there is a chance that they may even decide to commemorate what they have been through by deciding to buy POW flags for sale, as well as a suitable flagpole, so they can fly this flag in remembrance of those who have survived, as well as those who unfortunately lost their lives because of this brutality.

 As I am sure you already can assume, the latter group from the above descriptions were those who had entered into their experiences as POWs with some sort of belief in a greater purpose as the result of a belief in a greater Being.

-There are those that believe that doing so is hard, difficult, at times impossible, and left to be successfully completed only by the so-called “talented,” “brilliant,” or “the most hard-working.”
+There are those who believe that doing so is hard, difficult, at times impossible, and left to be successfully completed only by the so-called “talented,” “brilliant,” or “the most hard-working.”

-To get there is quite simple: just do the opposite of how they taught you to write in school and you’ll find yourself landing on the spiritual side of writing and on the spiritual side of life, the place from which all inspiration springs, all hope springs eternal, all potential is lived, and all lives are healed.
+To get there is quite simple: just do the opposite of how they taught you to write in school and you’ll find yourself landing on the spiritual side of writing and on the spiritual side of life.
+This is the place from which all inspiration springs, all hope springs eternal, all potential is lived, and all lives are healed.

-So natural of a state is this that it doesn’t take faith to take the step.
-It’s hard to have faith when that side of you has been beaten up for so long by the “have to’s,” “gottas,” and “shoulds” that we have been forced to superimpose on our individual brilliances so as best to fit in a society that doesn’t serve anyone and, to one degree or another, hamstrings all.
+This is so natural a state that it doesn’t take faith to take the step.
+It’s hard to have faith when a side of you has been beaten up for so long by the “have to’s,” “gottas,” and “shoulds” that we have been forced to superimpose on our individual brilliances so as best to fit in a society that doesn’t serve anyone.
+Usually, to one degree or another, this hamstrings everyone.

-No. You don’t have to, as a matter of fact, have faith to succeed as a writer or in life.
+No. You don’t have to have faith to succeed as a writer or in life.
 You just have to have desire.
-And it doesn’t matter from where that desire springs-love, happiness, a willingness to serve, frustration, desperation, or anxiety.
+And it doesn’t matter from where that desire springs —-love, happiness, a willingness to serve, frustration, desperation, or anxiety.
 It doesn’t matter from where it comes.
 You just have to have it.

 May you have the happiest of Holidays ~ Tom